BenjaRoh/hugoacademic/content/home/research.md

 ***

 ## POLITICAL DISCOURSE IN THE WEIMAR REPUBLIC
 Together with John Levi Martin (University of Chicago), Farah Aly (University of Mannheim), and the University of Mannheim Library I have just finished digitizing the protocols of the German *Reichstag* during the Weimarer Republic.
-Using NLP tools, this project will examine parliamentary discourse in the Weimar Republic.
+Using NLP tools, this project will examine parliamentary discourse in the Weimar Republic, focusing in particular on interactions among parlamentarians.

 <br/>